runbloom/bloom.sh/Windows/everything/README.md

 go to this site www.voidtools.com

-Click on the 'Download Installer 64-bit'
+Click on the 'Download Installer 64-bit'.

-When downloaded run the file to set it up
+When downloaded run the file to set it up.

 <br>
 <br>

 ## How to use
-Launch the software and wait a few seconds
+Launch the software and wait a few seconds.

 Search any file within your system!